input-output-hk/cardano-node-wiki/docs/ADR-4-Support-only-for-mainnet-and-upcoming-eras.md

 The new api should be created adjacant to the existing one.
 We then slowly replace the use of the existing api in cardano-api, eventually deprecating the "old" api.

-With respect to cardano-cli, we should introduce top level `current-era` and `upcoming-era` commands.
-We would have to release a cli version specific for post-hardfork usage, as `current-era` and `upcoming-era` commands will have different semantics to the pre-hardfork commands.
-This will require a little coordination but shouldn't be too much additional overhead.

 # Decision

 TBD